Skip to main content

 Send multiple ETH transfers in a single transaction:

-import { createBaseAccountSDK, getCryptoKeyAccount, base } from '@base-org/account';
+import { createBaseAccountSDK, getCryptoKeyAccount } from "@base-org/account";

-import { numberToHex, parseEther } from 'viem';
+import { numberToHex, parseEther } from "viem";

 const sdk = createBaseAccountSDK({

-appName: 'Batch Transaction Demo',
+appName: "Batch Transaction Demo",

-appLogoUrl: 'https://base.org/logo.png',
+appLogoUrl: "https://base.org/logo.png",

 });